 Promoting Iran’s attractive festivals and places so the worldwide audiences get to know that Iran is different from the mainstream media portrayal of this country

 Why Take a Tour?

 - Location: Iranians celebrate Ashura in many places like mosques and streets.
-However, celebrating this ceremony in different regions can give you the opportunity of getting in touch with local rituals and special secret ceremonies and much more.
-Also, knowing which places in each city hold the most authentic ways of executing the rituals is not always easy to figure out.
+However, celebrating this ceremony in different regions can give you the opportunity of getting in touch with local rituals and special secret ceremonies, and much more.
+Also, it is not always easy to figure out which places in each city hold the most authentic ways of executing the rituals.
 Our local and experienced guides will be able to choose the best locations for you.

 - Guide: A local guide can improve travelers’ experience.
 He/she knows the local culture, language, and history.
 Furthermore, she/he helps you to experience Muharram in Iran like a local.
 She/he will be explaining all the traditions for you and prepare you to participate in the event.
 Furthermore, the guide can define the reasons and meanings of different parts of the ceremony.
 That is crucial to your understanding of this historical and religious ceremony.

 - Etiquette: Muharram in Iran is a religious ceremony.
 So, travelers need to learn the dress code, the traditions, and the culture of the Iranian people.
 Some traditions came to Iranians from their ancestors, so they respect these traditions.
 As a responsible traveler, it’s better to learn these traditions to participate in the festival in the most respectful way to the local community.
 We will have conversations and discussions around Iranian etiquettes beforehand.